 Academies receive the same level of per-pupil funding as maintained schools, with an additional amount to cover the services that are no longer provided by the Local Authority.
-Academies have to provide their own services from this money, although there is extra help with rates and insurance costs.
+Academies have to provide their own services from this money, although there is extra help with rate costs.